 - Java's usefulness has grown over the years as programmers develop new ways to use it on servers, bringing performance and scalability to a whole new level.

 - The application programming interface (API) for Java contains many classes, packages, interfaces, etc. that allow programmers to work with the Java programming language without necessarily understanding its internal implementation.

 It is often a programmer’s dilemma as to what they can build with the concepts they have learned via some tutorial on the Internet.
 Good project ideas – especially ones which help boost your portfolio and improve your understanding of the underlying concepts – are hard to come by.
 That’s exactly why we are writing this article – to point you in a direction where you can get started by putting that newfound knowledge of yours to good use.
 Our list suggests some fun java project ideas for beginners with fresh topics for 2022 programmers that should get you started.

 Java continues to be a programming language that is in much demand.
 But sadly, just mentioning “I know Java” on your resume isn’t going to be enough, is it?
 Showing recruiters that you can work your way through Java with some real-world projects is going to look better.
 Projects are a way to show that one understands the underlying concepts of the programming language and are ready to apply it to solve real-world problems.

 Project-based learning helps teach many concepts which the main theory can never teach.
 Java is a programming language that introduces a lot of new concepts – making it easy to get into, but hard to master.
 Implementing a few Java practice projects not only demonstrates how Java works behind the scenes but also helps boost the portfolio.
-This becomes useful when one tries to get a job as a Java programmer since java is still one of the most commonly used languages in the world.
+This becomes useful when one tries to get a job as a Java programmer since java is still one of the top 3 programming languages used around the world.

 15 Java Project Ideas for Beginners